-The fact that Grand View University is an accredited member of the North Central Association of Colleges and Schools and is accredited at the baccalaureate level insures a maximum of convenience in the transfer of credits to other educational institutions.
+The fact that Grand View University is an accredited member of the Higher Learning Commission and is accredited at the baccalaureate level insures a maximum of convenience in the transfer of credits to other educational institutions.

 Students planning to transfer, however, should realize that there is no such thing as automatic transfer.
 Each college has its own requirements and standards and is free to apply these restrictions to all applicants.
 Moreover, many colleges reserve the right to refuse to accept credits in which the students received a low grade.